Lottie Grady

 Charlotte Grady Roxborough (September 8, 1887 – 1970) was a singer, dancer, and comedian who performed in theatrical productions and vaudeville as well as films.
-She was born to Wesley, a white father & Susan (Kelly) Grady.
+She was born to Wesley, a white father, and Susan (Kelly) Grady.
 She performed at the Pekin Theatre in Chicago where she was a star member of its stock company.
-She starred in William Foster's “The Pullman Porter,” in 1912, the first black motion picture production.
+She starred in William Foster's The Pullman Porter, in 1912, the first black motion picture production.

 She was born in Chicago.
 Her photograph ran in a 1909 edition of the New York Age.
 She was described as well known and lauded for her performances in reviews.

-She married Charles Roxborough, a lawyer who served in the Michigan Senate.
-Then divorced.
+In 1919, she married Charles Roxborough, a lawyer who served in the Michigan Senate.
+They had two children, John and Charles Jr. The couple divorced in 1939.
 She ran a saloon in Idlewild, Michigan.